aram-cedarwood/open-source-contribution-club/2025-summer-pandas.md

 https://membership.anitab.org/event/Open_Source_pandas
 1. Join the LinkedIn group.
 https://www.linkedin.com/groups/10087746/
-2. Join the pandas-dev-community Slack.
+2. Join the pandas-dev-community Slack. *(Note: I hear their Slack link doesn't work.
+For now, please use the LinkedIn group to communicate with other members.)*
 https://pandas.pydata.org/docs/development/community.html#community-slack
 3. Set up your development environment.
 https://github.com/aram-cedarwood/open-source-contribution-club/blob/main/simplified-setup-instructions-for-pandas.md
-4. Find and work on issues.
-(Rule: Take no more than 2 issues at a time!)
+4. Find and work on issues. *(Rule: Take no more than 2 issues at a time!)*
 https://github.com/pandas-dev/pandas/issues
 5. Join work sessions, and share your progress!